Egerton Gospel: Date of composition

+Such traditional sayings are posited for the hypothetical Q Document.
+Ronald Cameron states:

 Helmut Koester and J. D. Crossan have argued that despite its apparent historical importance, the text is not well known.
 It is a mere fragment, and does not bear a clear relationship to any of the four canonical gospels.
 The Egerton Gospel has been largely ignored outside a small circle of scholars.
 The work cannot be dismissed as "apocrypha" or "heretical" without compromising the orthodoxy of the Gospel of John.
 Nor can it be classed as "gnostic" and dismissed as marginal.
 It seems to be almost independent of the synoptic gospels and to represent a tradition similar to the canonical John, but independent of it.
-Additionally it tells us an otherwise unknown miracle, in the Johannine manner.
+Additionally, it tells of an otherwise unknown miracle in the Johannine manner.

-Evangelical scholar Craig Evans supports a date for the Egerton Gospel later than the canonical Gospels in a variety of ways.
-He finds many parallels between the Egerton Gospel and the canonical Gospels that include editorial language particular to Matthew and Luke.
-While Koester argues that these show a tradition before the other gospels, Craig Evans sees these as drawing from the other Gospels just as Justin Martyr did.
+Evangelical scholar Craig Evans supports a date for the Egerton Gospel later than the canonical gospels in a variety of ways.
+He finds many parallels between the Egerton Gospel and the canonical gospels that include editorial language particular to Matthew and Luke.
+While Koester argues that these show a tradition before the other gospels, Evans sees these as drawing from the other gospels just as Justin Martyr did.
 He also finds words such as the plural "priests" that show lack of knowledge of Jewish customs.